grzegorzzygmunt/DemoArmGraphApp/README.md

 2. Open your web browser and make a request to the app.
 Accept the IIS Express SSL certificate if needed.
 The app immediately attempts to authenticate you via the identity platform endpoint.
 Sign in with your work or school account.

-3. If prompted, consent to the permissions requested by the appliation.
+3. If prompted, consent to the permissions requested by the application.

     ![User consent](ReadmeFiles/user-consent.png)